delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

   * Connect Delphix to your Windows Target server

+The target environment is the host where the virtual databases will be created.

 ## Steps
 1. Navigate to your Delphix Engine at 10.0.x.10 ('x' is your **Student Number** )
   * Log in as the delphix_admin user